Mercy811/Calendar/README.md

 2. Highlight current day
 3. Display events in corresponding table cell
 4. Urgent reminder for events in 2 hours from current time

+-1: Month and year do not change when going to different month, -2: Events cannot be edited, and sends user to log in when creating, deleting, editing. -3: Session cookies are not Http only, -2: Doesn't pass html validation, -8: Creative portion insignificant, and features do not work (wrong current day)